Newcastle United 3-1 Birmingham City

 Substitution, Newcastle United.
 Jack Colback replaces Cheick Tioté.

-Daniel Barlaser (Newcastle United) wins a free kick in the attacking half.
+Cheick Tioté (Newcastle United) wins a free kick in the defensive half.

-Foul by Che Adams (Birmingham City).
+Foul by Lukas Jutkiewicz (Birmingham City).

+Offside, Newcastle United.
+Jonjo Shelvey tries a through ball, but Yoan Gouffran is caught offside.

 Substitution